 Where did the baby name Chipper come from in 1945?

-The characters Chipper and Clovia from the comic strip "Gasoline Alley" (panel from the early 1950s).
+The characters Skeezix, Nina, and Chipper Wallet from the comic strip "Gasoline Alley" (May 1945)

 The name Chipper first appeared in the U.S. baby name data in the middle of the 1940s: